Public speaking at Worcester City Council meeting 19th May 2026

 To be clear, I don’t think there’s any evidence to suggest the scheme isn’t meeting expectations as a result of a lack of demand; our bike bus provision has grown over the same period, and it’s worth a cross check against County bike counters on the bridges and elsewhere in the city.

 If you look elsewhere there seems to be a reasonable correlation with the success or otherwise of bike hire schemes seems with the amount of decent cycling infrastructure in that location, and certainly that’s a notable difference between Hereford and Worcester; Hereford continues to roll out improvements, in Worcester we still don’t have an agreed LCWIP.
-Where improvements are made, they are acknowledged and celebrated, whether that’s Kepax, or the Shrub Hill route, or a metal barrier being removed, but they are piece meal, they do not form a network, and the pace appears to be much slower than other towns and cities.
+Where improvements are made, they are acknowledged and celebrated, whether that’s Kepax, or the Shrub Hill route, or a metal barrier being removed, but they are piecemeal, they do not form a network, and the pace appears to be much slower than other towns and cities.

 It is of note that the County is responsible for the maintenance of 4177 km roads, 3357 footways, 139 km shared use, but 0 km of segregated cycleways, these are their own figures.
 It is also of note that the County still shares the accolade of the worst rated LA as determined by Active Travel England.